sekwanaa/Sekwanaas-Deli/README.md

 * Create Orders: Generate new orders by selecting whether users want a Sandwich, Drinks, or Chips..
   * When ordering sandwiches, users can customize their sandwich based on size, bread type, which toppings they want, and the types of cheese or sauces on their sandwich.
   * When ordering drinks, users can choose the size of the drink that they would like and also choose the flavor/brand of the drink.
-  * When ordering chips, users can choose which chips they would like to add.
+  * When ordering chip, users can choose which chip they would like to add.
 * Update Orders: Modify existing orders to reflect changes in customer requests.
 ## Object-Oriented Programming (OOP) Principles
 ### Encapsulation